 Most Australians prefer timber flooring.
-This is a short guide to hardwood flooring.
+This is a short guide to hardwood flooring by FLOOR.
 Timber floors come in many shapes, sizes, forms, and colours.
 Natural Australian hardwoods are available to buy as are imported wood.
-If you’re also into getting these beautiful and lasting floors, here is a guide from Floor Sanding Brisbane to help you.
+If you’re also into getting these beautiful and lasting floors, here is a guide to help you.

 Solid hardwood installations can be done over a subfloor on a concrete base or on supporting solid wood joists.
 Thick boards are the better choice though they’re more costly.
 Thicker boards can be sanded and refinished more and will most likely last more than a lifetime.